 About

-I’m a design leader focused on helping teams do great work together.
+I’m a strategic design leader focused on helping teams do great work together.

-I zeroed in on leadership early in my design career when I realized I was interested in creating the conditions where good design happens—bringing together motivated teams, growing thoughtful leaders, and making sure design had a seat at the table.
+I gravitated toward leadership early in my design career because I wanted to create the conditions where good design happens: building strong teams, developing future leaders, and making sure design has a seat at the table early.

-I’ve led UX organizations in enterprise learning, financial services, and education technology.
-No matter the industry, I find myself returning to the same principle: Great design happens when people have clarity, context, and trust.
+I’ve led UX organizations across enterprise learning, financial services, and education technology.
+Regardless of industry, the same principle holds: Design works best when people have clarity, shared context, and trust, especially in complex environments.

 Outside of work

 I’ve taught user experience and visual design at places like General Assembly and Fashion Institute of Technology.
-Teaching keeps me connected to the craft and lets me practice what I value most about leadership: making complex ideas accessible, asking questions that help people think differently, and helping people trust their own judgment.
+Teaching keeps me connected to the craft and reinforces what I value most about leadership: making complex ideas accessible, asking questions that help people think differently, and helping people build confidence in their judgment.

 I also design print books.
 Books combine structure and story in a tangible way, and I love making work with that kind of permanence.
 You can see some of that work here and here.